 Her mother had wiped those tears away by the time they had met her father waiting by the front door of their villa.
 He had a carriage already ready for her outside.
 He had not spoken to her since their meeting with the Doña, but Lourdes could not decide if that was better than hearing the disappointment in his voice or not.

 Her mother waved goodbye.
-Her father took her hand to help her on the carriage.
-As she got on, her father closed the door behind her and she took one last look at him through the carriage window.
+Her father took her hand to help her onto the carriage.
+As she stepped in, her father closed the door behind her and she took one last look at him through the carriage window.
 Lips pursed, her father’s face was no longer that of stern anger, but sadness.

 “Papa.” she mouthed, though no sound had come out.
 Their eyes were locked, Lourdes trying to convey everything she wanted to tell him in a glance.